- Hide menu

 I momentarily gave pause to think of what a bad dad I was for suspending common to endeavor a nonessential photo excursion when the weatherman and the Department of Transportation, both were telling everyone to stay home.
 I really had no time to fret over it much, or the roads would close, and my long weekend would be spent at home.

 Yep, we’ve all been there “Post Processing Hell”.
 We get home from a great day of photography, never has trip into the field ever been so good.
-A banner day, a week, or fortnight, a shooting spree is good for the soul, the fresh air, the nature, the camaraderie of like minded souls traipsing across the landscape, and then it’s over.
+Then it’s over, into the cave we go.

 Luck favors the prepared mind, as does serendipity.
 Webster’s definition-Serendipity – an apparent aptitude for making fortunate discoveries accidentally.
 Audacious, is the photographer who chooses to make his living stalking serendipity from one location to another then back again hoping to capture light as it has never been captured before or tougher yet as they may have captured it in the past.